The Delta and America’s Economy

 In addition, the state is blessed with an abundance of natural resources.
 Fisheries in and around coastal Louisiana serve as an important source of seafood for much of the United States, while the wetland habitats of the Mississippi River Delta attract hundreds of thousands of hunters and fisherman each year.
 Powering all of this activity are the abundant energy reserves that lie underneath Louisiana and its surrounding waters.
 Processing and production facilities for energy commodities are concentrated in the southern reaches of the state, close to the vast pools of oil and natural gas that lie beneath the northern Gulf of Mexico.

 The Challenges Involved

 On top of these issues, there is the pressing topic of land loss, occurring at a quicker rate in Louisiana than most anywhere else in America.
 Every hour in Louisiana, an area of land the size of a football field disappears due to various factors, including deltaic subsidence, saltwater intrusion and coastal erosion.
-The cost of repairing the coast and reversing the damage from last year’s spill will be in the billions of dollars, but by implementing comprehensive restoration now, we can prevent an even larger price tag down the road.
+The cost of repairing the coast and reversing the damage from last year’s spill will be in the billions of dollars, but by implementing comprehensive restoration now, we can prevent larger costs in the future.
 Moreover, restoration provides direct economic benefits, leading to investment and new jobs throughout the entire supply chain.
 A recent economic study by Duke University found that restoration would provide employment opportunities throughout the Gulf Coast and across 32 other states in the marine services, heavy equipment and engineering industries, among others.
-Thus, through promoting restoration, we have the opportunity to provide jobs today and prevent even larger ecological catastrophes in the future.
+By promoting restoration, we have the opportunity to provide jobs today and prevent larger ecological catastrophes in the future.